ConnorKirk/PersonalSite/content/post/2023-11-24_using-peach-logger-on-arm-based-macs copy.md

 * Make sure the device is "enabled" in parallels.
 This seems to be the equivalent of plugging/unplugging it in your virtual machine.
 * Make sure the correct device is chosen in Powerline.
 For me it was COM3.
 It was no longer recognised as "Logger" inside the windows VM.
 It had a generic name

+This is a pretty niche problem, so if this guide help you, let me know!
+Always good to hear from fellow rowers/coaches.